DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/00 Getting Started with File Manager/20 Bind the File Manager Widget to a File System.md

         ]
     }

-In the example below, the **FileManager** widget displays hierarchical data stored in an in-memory array that contains field with conventional names:
+In the example below, the **FileManager** widget displays hierarchical data stored in an in-memory array that contains fields with conventional names:

 ---